Who we are and What we do

 Customers and PartnershipsD4T Systems works with a range of companies active in the semiconductor manufacturing supply chain.
 We are an active partner in European innovation programs in which we cooperate with many semiconductor companies.
 Amongst others we work with the following companies, institutions and associations.

 MissionReducing test cost and improving time to market and product quality for the analogue/mixed-signal IC manufacturer is key in all our efforts.
-D4T Systems wants to provide a full solution for testing analogue/mixed signal chips in order to lower test cost and improve test quality.
-To do so, we will develop new software solutions to validate and automate IC production tests early in the design cycle.
+D4T Systems wants to provide a full solution for testing analogue/mixed signal chips to lower test cost and improve test quality.
+We will develop new software solutions to validate and automate IC production tests early in the design cycle.

-VisionWe believe that analogue design and production test must go hand in hand to cut development costs and test costs.
-Closing the loop between tester platform and design environment is an important driver for minimizing these costs and to improve product quality.
+VisionWe believe that analogue/mixed design and production test must go hand in hand to cut development and test costs.
+Closing the loop between tester platform and chip design environment is an important driver to lower these costs and to improve product quality.
 New test tools operating at the boundaries of design environment and tester can challenge todays advancements in analogue circuit testing.

 Leon van de Logt has a MSc. degree in Applied physics - Semiconductor physics from the University of Technology Eindhoven, The Netherlands.
 In 1996 he started to work in audio engineering for medical healthcare where he worked on hearing aid improvement.
 In 2000, Leon continued his career in the semiconductor/electronics industry as a research scientist in the Philips Research labs.
 His responsibilities included test innovation and test implementation for a variety of consumer and automotive products.
 In 2006, he joined NXP semiconductors from the Philips spin off.
 In this position, he was responsible for the improvement of analogue testing for volume production and had a leading role in the test innovation program in NXP Semiconductors.
 Next, he joined the University of Technology, Delft as researcher and he has a position in a leading lithography machine company.
 Leon is holding more than 10 patents in the field of digital and analog testing.